Genez-io/genezio-landing-page/deployment-platform/content/posts/best_nextjs_hosting_platforms_for_2024.md

 DigitalOcean App Platform's simplicity, affordability, and flexibility are its strongest selling points.
 However, it's important to consider its limitations.

-While it's an excellent option for smaller projects, it might not offer the same level of advanced features and scalability as platforms like {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} , which is purpose-built for Next.js.
+While it's an excellent option for smaller projects, it might not offer the same level of advanced features and scalability as platforms like {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} , which is purpose-built for Next.js.

 ## Render: The developer-focused cloud platform